digital-asset/docs.daml.com/docs/3.0.0/docs/daml-finance/tutorials/getting-started/intro.rst

 Finally, make sure that the :doc:`Daml SDK <../../../getting-started/installation>` is installed on your machine.

-Download the code for the tutorials
+Download the Code for the Tutorials
 ***********************************

 Open a new terminal window and run: